maxinator57/compile-time-cpp-json-parser/README.md

     // the value from an instance of `Expected`: static_assert(aba == 1);

-    // Trey to read an array from json mapping by key: constexpr auto caba = json["caba"].As<Array>();
+    // Try to read an array from json mapping by key: constexpr auto caba = json["caba"].As<Array>();
     // Similarly to the first example, the type of `caba` is `Expected<Array>` static_assert(std::same_as<decltype(caba), const Expected<Array>>);